Edgewater, Chicago

-Edgewater was first developed around the 1880s as a summer home for Chicago's elite.
+Edgewater transitioned from agriculture and small settlement to residential development around the 1880s with summer homes for Chicago's elite.
 Today, it provides the northern terminus of both Lincoln Park and Lake Shore Drive.
-With the exception of pockets acknowledged as historic districts (like the Bryn Mawr Historic District), east-Edgewater (Edgewater Beach) boasts a skyline of high-rise apartment buildings, condominium complexes, and mid-rise homes.
-To the west, Edgewater is characterized by commercial businesses; single-family homes; and two-, three-, or four-story flats, including the historic neighborhood of Andersonville.
+With the exception of pockets acknowledged as historic districts (like the Bryn Mawr Historic District), eastern Edgewater (Edgewater Beach) has a skyline of high-rise apartment buildings, condominium complexes, and mid-rise homes.
+To the west, Edgewater is characterized by single-family homes; and two-, three-, or four-story flats, including the historic village and now commercial district of Andersonville.

 History

 Early development

-Developers began buying up orchards and truck farms, and cutting down the dense woods in Lake View Township (of which Edgewater was a part) in the 1880s to make way for future development.
+Developers began buying up orchards and truck farms and cutting down the dense woods in Lake View Township (of which Edgewater was a part) in the 1880s to make way for future development.
 From 1870 to 1887 the population of the township, then north of the City of Chicago, grew from 2,000 citizens to 45,000.
 As a result, there was growing need of more public-service access, and Lake View was annexed to Chicago in 1889 as a way of meeting those demands.

 In 1885, the northeastern section of Lake View was given the name Edgewater by prominent developer John Lewis Cochran.
 He built the first residential subdivision in the area.
 Many of his homes can still be found in the Lakewood Balmoral Historic District.
 After a few years, Edgewater was celebrated as a wonder as it became "the only electric lighted suburb adjacent to Chicago".

-Etymology of Street Names
+Etymology of street names

 Cochran was originally a tobacco salesman from Philadelphia who moved to the area in 1885.
 Upon arrival, he took his Philadelphia culture and geography with him to the area.
 This can be seen best by the names of the streets in Edgewater.
 Every street in Edgewater at the time was named after a train station on the former PRR Main Line, and most still exist to this day.
 This includes: